u16052642/thrive_erp_documentation/documentation-16.0/content/applications/services/helpdesk/overview/getting_started.rst

 .. important::
    SMS Text Messaging is an In-App Purchase (IAP) service that requires prepaid credits to work.
-   Refer to `SMS Pricing FAQ <https://iap-services.odoo.com/iap/sms/pricing>`_ for additional information.
+   Refer to `SMS Pricing FAQ <https://iap-services.Thrive Bureau ERP.com/iap/sms/pricing>`_ for additional information.

 To select an existing email template, select it from the :guilabel:`Email Template` field.
 Click on